 to print the recipe, click here

 Comments: In the original recipe, Neide was trying to mimic little cheese breads she had at a restaurant in Rio de Janeiro.
-She used exclusively Parmiggiano cheese in the batter.
-I’ve made this recipe many times, and now settled on a combination of two cheeses: a melting type, preferably Mexican, and a small amount of Parmiggiano to sharpen the taste.
+She used exclusively Parmigiano cheese in the batter.
+I’ve made this recipe many times, and now settled on a combination of two cheeses: a melting type, preferably Mexican, and a small amount of Parmigiano to sharpen the taste.
 Of course, depending on the type of cheese, adjust the salt.
 In this batch I did not add any rosemary, but please do so, it is perfect with it.

 They resemble popovers in texture, but are gluten-free, so folks with gluten allergies can still enjoy them!